MarciVibe/MiauOS/README.md

 # MiauOS

-A GH repo for an OS I am working on for the next 3 years, the OS will be a 64 bit monlothic kernel built for x86_64.
-As of now I will be using rust and nasm to build the OS though this is subject to change in the future.
+MiauOS is a 64-bit monolithic kernel built for x86_64 architecture.
+It is written in Rust and NASM, and is designed to be a lightweight and efficient operating system.

-## Building
+## Getting Started

+### Prerequisites

-To build the OS you will need to run the following commands
+To build and run MiauOS, you will need the following dependencies:
-- make run

-## Dependencies
-- Qemu
+- QEMU
 - Rust
-- Nasm
+- NASM
 - Make
 - binutils
 - ld